B1ggDave/hands-on/Introduction to Kotlin Multiplatform/07_js_canvas.md

 ## Running the client-side App

-It is now time to run the Gradle `run` task to start the server-side Kotlin/JVM project, and the `jsRun` task to start the client-side Kotlin/JS application.
+It's now time to run the Gradle `run` task to start the server-side Kotlin/JVM project and the `jsRun` task to start the client-side Kotlin/JS application.
 We should be able to see two images – the one that is rendered server-side with the Kotlin/JVM, and a second that is rendered directly in the browser with Kotlin/JS: